-- 7. At all times relevant herein up until November 2018, Burgess worked for the School System as an educator at Carver. - 8.
-In the Spring of 2018 (May 2018), Carver conducted SOL testing.
-Burgess did not participate in the May SOL testing. - 9.
+- 7. Up until the time of her forced resignation in August 2018, Alexis had worked for the School System for 17 years.
+At the time of her forced resignation, Alexis worked as a Compliance Coordinator at Carver. - 8.
+In the Spring of 2018 (May 2018), Alexis assisted in SOL testing at Carver as a proctor. - 9.
 Soon thereafter, on or about June 1, 2018, personnel from the ("VDOE") came to Carver and began interviewing students, teachers, and administrators about the May 2018 testing.
-As part of this investigation, VDOE interviewed Burgess. - 10.
+They interviewed Alexis on June 1, 2018. - 10.
 Almost two months later, on July 30, 2018, the VDOE published a report about SOL testing at Carver, titled "Report on George Washington Carver Elementary School, Richmond Publish Schools, 2018 Standards of Learning Test Investigation, July 30, 2018" (the "Report").
 In brief, the Report purported to identify and summarize various testing irregularities that allegedly occurred at Carver during the Spring 2018 SOL testing sessions at Carver. - 11.
 Notably, the Report relied heavily on what it called "change data" that is, computer data showing the students, during their tests, apparently changed their test answers from an incorrect response to a correct response or no response at a suspiciously high rate - to demonstrate and prove testing irregularities at Carver.
 The Report placed a key emphasis on this data and stated in various places in it that this change data "raised significant concerns about the integrity of these tests when combined with other information collective during their investigation."

 - 12. Elsewhere in the Report, however, the VDOE purported to provide a summary of certain statements that students had allegedly made about the recent SOL testing during their interviews with VDOE personnel.
-Relevant here, on page 11, the Report stated that students had said the following about Burgess: - "I was stuck on one, and Ms. Burgess showed me how to do it."
+Relevant here, on page 11, the Report stated that students had said the following about Alexis: - "If I get stuck, I ask Ms. Alexis what does it mean.
+She gives me examples.
+Sometimes she helps me decide which paragraph to read.
+After I answered the question, she asked me, 'Did it say they did that?'
+She tells me to go back to check to see." - "She [Ms. Alexis] gives hints.
+She says think again but can't give you the answer."